birkin/llm_non-chat_summarizer_code/README.md

 ### Quality

-Not satisfied.
-Most of my online research indicates that summarizers work by yielding representative excerpts.
+__NOT SATISFIED.__ Most of my online research indicates that summarizers work by yielding representative excerpts.
 I got this code to do that; it now yields roughly a single representative sentence.

 However, I didn't want 'excerpts' as summarization.
 The current code, for the Obama first inaugural speech, yields:
 ```